mikio-kamura/mikio-kamura/README.md

 ### Hi 👋

-I'm mikio, exploring motion through hand width doodling, coding, crafting!
+I'm mikio, exploring motion through hand with doodling, coding, crafting!

 <a href="https://mikio-kamura.github.io/biolink/">This</a> is my biolink.
 Plase check it out!